 Graptopetalum belongs to the Crassulaceae family and is native to west-central Mexico and the United States.
 It is related to Echeveria.

-Details on –> How To Care for Echeveria
+Growing Details on –> How To Take Care Of Echeveria

 The leaves of this plant are plump and round, just like the Pachyphytum Oviferum plant (moonstones), but in lovely shades of lavender, pink, and green.